 The proposed development may affect the alignment of the A12 between junctions 24 and 25, but is subject to a Planning Inspectors' decision.
-This decision is expected to be released in Summer 2018.

 If the development goes ahead then we may need to put forward new plans that reconsider the road alignment between junctions 24-25.
 In this case, we'll consult with those affected, and anyone living or working in the area will have the opportunity to share their views with us.

 |March 2016||¬†Feasibility assessment|